 Tim is the former UFC heavyweight champ who later became a police officer.
 In his own words, becoming a cop was Tim Sylvia’s childhood dream and something he would love to do after high school.

-After passing all physical and mental tests, Tim joined the police squad on a part-time basis in Illinois.
+After successfully completing all physical and mental tests, Tim joined the police squad on a part-time basis in Milan, Illinois.

 2. Forrest Griffin

-Before winning the first season of “The Ultimate Fighter” show and signing a contract with the UFC, Griffin served as a police officer in Georgia.
+Before winning the first season of “The Ultimate Fighter” TV show and signing a contract with the UFC, Griffin served as a sheriff at Richmond County Police in Georgia and worked as a patrol police officer with the University of Georgia.

 At one point, Griffin left the law enforcement job to pursue a career in MMA.
-But after his career as a fighter didn’t go as he expected, he tried to reapply for the cop job once again.
-This time, he served one year as a police officer for the University before trying his luck in MMA once again.
+But after his career as a fighter didn’t go as he expected, he returned to his old job at the Richmond County Sheriff’s Department.
+But his luck would change this time because UFC President Dana White convinced Griffin to participate in the Ultimate Fighter TV show, and the rest is history as we know it.

 1. Mirko Filipovic (CroCop)

-We bet you knew that Mirko will be on this list from the first moment you saw the title of this article.
+We bet you knew that Mirko would be on this list from the first moment you saw the title of this article.
 I mean, how not?
-His nickname “CroCop” literally means “Croatian Cop”.
+His nickname “CroCop” literally means “Croatian Cop.”

-Many fans don’t know that CroCop fought in various kickboxing and boxing tournaments while being a member of the Special Forces.
+Many fans don’t know that CroCop fought in various kickboxing and boxing tournaments while being a Special Forces member.
 At the time, he used Lucko facilities to train and prepare for competing at the world kickboxing stage.
 He went on to be a K-1 runner-up twice while serving full-time in the Special Forces.

-After six years of service, Mirko made a decision to leave the Special Forces in 2001.
-He left his job with the intention to fully focus on his MMA career.
+After years of service, Mirko made a decision to leave the Special Forces in 2001.
+He left his job to devote himself fully to his MMA career.
 This proved to be the right move, as Mirko went on to become one of the best MMA heavyweight fighters of all time.

-To this day, he is perhaps the best standup fighter in the history of MMA, and people remember him the most for amazing left high kicks KO’s.
+To this day, he is perhaps the best standup fighter in the history of MMA, and people remember him the most for his amazing highlight reel left-high kicks that knocked just everyone out cold.